eeyoredave/EQHG1/README.md

 <p>For reference, I tired reducing the microsteps to 8 or lower, to increase slewing speed, but found it to slip and stall.
 It would appear that a minimum of 16 microsteps works well so far.</p>

 <h1>Testing</h1>
-<p>Having used this with OnStepX controller and AsiAir Lite, I have found that the tracking erros have been in the region of 1.0 RMS typically, reaching as low as 0.6 RMS.</p>
+<p>My current load is an Askar SQA55/ASI622MC with EAF and a 30mm guidescope/ASI120mm - quite a light load.
+Having used this with OnStepX controller and AsiAir Lite, I have found that the tracking erros have been in the region of 1.0 RMS typically, reaching as low as 0.6 RMS.</p>

+<h1>Next Steps</h1>
+<p>More testing is required.
+In more conditions under different loads, tracking times, etc. I will for sure try it with my Takahashi FC-100DC, though its fairly light, is quite a long load which might start to test its true performance.</p>
+<p>Moving forward, I would like to consider if using a 27:1 PG gear as a more appropriate first stage, as that would still give a similar steps per degree, 48,000 using 32 microsteps and also an option for lower steps at 24,000 steps using 16 microsteps.
+Or even using a 50:1 harmonic gear.</p>

+<p>As the next 'evolution' of the project, I would like to consider having a 'single body' mount, where both the DEC and RA are on one body with the electroncis.
+In this arrange, I would try to reduce the weight and bulk and make it a very portable travel GoTo EQ mount.</p>